Wacom-Developer/wacom-device-kit-windows/README.md

 # Readme

-This repository contains the following sample code examples:
+The following table describes each sample code example in this repository.

 |Sample Code				|Description			|
 |---						|---					|